czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 > The uniqueness of an entity is not a business rule!
 > Read that again.
 I'll wait for it to sink in...

 DDD evangelist contradicting the obvious.
-Nothing else, really.

 Uniqueness of entity IS a business rule.
 Let THAT sink in.
 There are business rules and constraints across entities, even across different types of domain entities.